Minlor/Minlor/README.md

 # About me:
 My name is [Minlor](https://minlor.net) and I work on random stuff which just comes to my mind.
-I come from [Bosnia & Herzegovina](https://en.wikipedia.org/wiki/Bosnia_and_Herzegovina).
 I mostly work in [Python](https://python.org/)

 ### Currently working on: